g3n/windows_audio_dlls/README.md

    the MS compiler and tools.

 5. In the command prompt, change to the build directory inside the openal directory.
-Then execute the following command:
+Then execute one the following commands:
    ```
    >cmake -G "Visual Studio 14 2015 Win64" ..   # TO BUILD 64 bit dll OR`
    >cmake -G "Visual Studio 14" ..              # TO BUILD 32 bit dll`